weikunhan/openpose_caffe_tensorflow/README.md

 [my personal website](https://weikunhan.github.io).

 ## Requirements and Dependencies
-Recommeda use conda to create individe enverioment for this project and use following code to install dependencies:
+Recommended use Anaconda to create the individual environment for this project and use following code to install dependencies:
 ```
 conda install -c conda-forge keras
 ```